How to Improve Insulin Sensitivity by Optimizing Sleep Duration?

 It is also important to limit blue light exposure from electronic devices, as it can interfere with melatonin production, which is essential for sleep.

-While optimizing sleep is important, combining it with regular exercise and a healthy diet further enhances insulin sensitivity.
+While optimizing sleep is important, combining it with regular exercise such as jogging and a healthy diet further enhances insulin sensitivity.

 Moderate physical activity during the day helps improve sleep quality.